mmhhhmm/PeckerFingers/README.md

 # PeckerFingers
-An fast paced, intriguing typing game to increase your typing speed and accuracy.
+A fast paced, intriguing typing game to increase your typing speed and accuracy.
 Made with Processing